osallou/goterra-deploy/README.md

 # GoTorra deployment

-manage recipe and app creations to deploy on multiple clouds (at frist openstack but allows multiple sites).
+manage recipe and app creations to deploy on multiple clouds (at first openstack but allows multiple sites).
 Based on terraform

 ## Needs